 P07Eps04 1.2583 0.5346 3.3044 4.6465

-• When the zero-inflated probability is low (e.g., \(P = 0.1\)), the RMSE above (which reflects predictive accuracy for values exceeding \(\epsilon\)) is a more informative metric for assessing predictive performance.
+• When the zero-inflated probability is low (e.g., \(P = 0.1\)), the RMSE above is more informative.

 • As \(P\) increases (e.g., \(P = 0.5\), \(0.7\)), this relationship reverses, and the RMSE below becomes more relevant.